bigcommerce/dev-docs/docs/api-docs/channels/channel-webhooks.md

 * DELETE `/catalog/products/category-assignments`
 * PUT `/settings/store/profile`

-For a complete reference of all BigCommerce webhook events and their callback payloads, see [Webhook] Events(https://developer.bigcommerce.com/docs/ZG9jOjIyMDczNA-webhook-events).
+For a complete reference of all BigCommerce webhook events and their callback payloads, see [Webhook Events](https://developer.bigcommerce.com/docs/ZG9jOjIyMDczNA-webhook-events).

 ## Channel webhook callbacks